Energy problems in Ukraine and Europe take center stage - NewsBreak

 Much of the Zaporizhzhia region, including the key city of Melitopol, lost power Sunday.

-But electricity was gradually being restored, said Vladimir Rogov, the head of the Russia-installed local administration in Enerhodar, the city where the nuclear power plant is located.
+But it was later restored, said Vladimir Rogov, the head of the Russia-installed local administration in Enerhodar, the city where the nuclear power plant is located.
 To the southwest, power was also out in several parts of the port city of Kherson, according to Russia's Tass news agency.
-Rogov blamed the outages in both locations on damage to high-voltage power lines.

 While Rogov said no new shelling of the area around the six-reactor Zaporizhzhia plant was reported Sunday, the effects of earlier strikes lingered.